maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 Even for this program using very little memory, we can see a modest speed up.

 The downside of using `posix_spawn` is that we are locked to whatever its "housekeeping script" provides to control our "housekeeping."
+(See the `posix_spawn` man page for a complete list of things.)
 This is probably fine for a lot of users, but we want to do some unusual things in our "housekeeping".
 Secondly, suspending the calling thread is maybe just a little bit slower.

 ## `clone`
-On Linux the underlying syscall that glibc uses to implement the aforementioned functions is `clone`. glibc provides a very helpful wrapper for `clone` so we can use that.
+On Linux the underlying syscall that glibc uses to implement the aforementioned `fork` and `vfork` is `clone`.
+This syscall has a super-set of the functionality seen by `fork` and `vfork`. glibc provides a very helpful wrapper for `clone` that we can use to call it.
-This is a lower-level function which has a super-set of the functionality seen by `fork` and `vfork`.

 Note: There is a newer version of the `clone` syscall called `clone3` which tries to have a more ergonomic API. glibc uses it internally in some places (like `pthread_create`) but